pon3xD/kaluma/README.md

  - For something to be put online, it must be approved by everyone.

 ## TO DO (eventually)
- - Add "The midnight games" (ask maia if you don't know what it is)
+ - Add "The midnight games" (ask maia if you don't know what it is);
+ - Add an options page;
- - Add an option to select the look of the website
+ - Add an option to select the look of the website:
+   - Gradient Purple (default);
+   - Eletric Blue (og);
+   - Midnight Black;
+   - Snow White;
+   - Vaporwave;
+   - Famicom;
+   - Shu (header/footer: black; bg: /img/twingo.png).
- - Make html templates for the games and list
+ - Make html templates for the games and list;
- - Credit the author of every game
+ - Credit the author of every game;
- - Add new games every month
+ - Add new games every month;
- - Add new Easter eggs (and if possible, add a counter to track how many Easter eggs one has found)
+ - Add new Easter eggs (and if possible, add a counter to track how many Easter eggs one has found);
- - Get a better DNS Record (like www.kaluma.net)
+ - Get a better DNS Record (like www.kaluma.net).

 ⣿⣿⣿⣿⠏⠘⠛⠂⠄⠄⠉⠙⢻⡟⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡟⠄⠄⣿ ⣿⣿⣿⣿⠏⠘⠛⠂⠄⠄⠉⠙⢻⡟⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡟⠄⠄⣿
 ⣿⣿⡟⣩⣄⠄⠄⠛⠷⠄⠄⢀⣾⠗⠄⠄⠄⠄⠄⢀⣄⣙⠻⣿⡿⠿⠃⢀⣼⣿ ⣿⣿⡟⣩⣄⠄⠄⠛⠷⠄⠄⢀⣾⠗⠄⠄⠄⠄⠄⢀⣄⣙⠻⣿⡿⠿⠃⢀⣼⣿